leomtz/apmowebsite/README.md

 - Overview of results by country over the years
 - Detailed results by country over the years

-Unfortunately, before 2016 we only have partial information:
+Unfortunately, for the pre-2016 period we only have partial information:

 - There is no result information pre-2005.
 - In the period 2005-2009 we only have information on the awards.
 We have full names and countries.
 This is currently in PDF form.